WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 with known vulnerabilities are distrusted promptly.

 This specification provides no way to update OCSP responses by themselves.
-Instead, [clients need to re-fetch the "certUrl"](#force-fetch) to get a chain including a newer OCSP response.
+Instead, [clients need to re-fetch the "cert-url"](#force-fetch) to get a chain including a newer OCSP response.

-The ["validityUrl" parameter](#signature-validityurl) of the signatures provides a way to fetch new signatures or learn where to fetch a complete updated exchange.
+The ["validity-url" parameter](#signature-validityurl) of the signatures provides a way to fetch new signatures or learn where to fetch a complete updated exchange.

 Each version of a signed exchange SHOULD have its own validity URLs, since each version needs different signatures and becomes obsolete at different times.

-The resource at a "validityUrl" is "validity data", a CBOR map matching the following CDDL ({{!I-D.ietf-cbor-cddl}}):
+The resource at a "validity-url" is "validity data", a CBOR map matching the following CDDL ({{!I-D.ietf-cbor-cddl}}):

 ~~~cddl